SHSND Foundation News

 What style of clothing do you transition to as our weather gets chillier?
 You likely have at least one “go-to” warm coat in your wardrobe to wear while shoveling a path to your grill.
 And those of us working from home during the pandemic might be sporting more casual wear these days—a dress shirt with plaid flannel pajama pants and slippers to participate in a Zoom conference call.
 The garments you choose to wear everyday might be heavily influenced by your immediate need for either fashion or functionality.

 And speaking of fashion and function, our Audience Engagement & Museum (AEM) team is busy creating a new exhibit about fashion in our state.
 We recently selected more than 120 garments and accessories from the state’s collections to tell stories about North Dakota’s evolving sense of style—how our professions, international haute couture, and four seasons all converge to shape our wardrobe choices.
-Watch for Fashion & Function: North Dakota Style to open January 21, 2020, at the State Museum in Bismarck.
+Watch for Fashion & Function: North Dakota Style to open in early 2021 at the State Museum in Bismarck.

 Our AEM team will be dressing more than 100 mannequins during the coming months, everything from a suit worn by Lawrence Welk to Miss America 2018 Cara Mund’s coronation gown to a new dress design by fashion designer Lauren Good Day.
 This week, we're dressing mannequins at the State Museum for the cold weather section of the exhibit.
 Check out six coats spanning the decades.
 Do they spark any memories?